icon-project/icon_sdk_for_python/README.rst

    hexadecimal is 32 bytes, or 64 characters in the range 0-9 or A-F. A tiny bit of code that is paired with a public key to set off algorithms to encrypt and decrypt a text for the specific address.

+-  ``password``: Password for the wallet.
+Password must include alphabet character, number, and special character.

 .. _successful-case-1: